CAIRDE - Suicide Prevention in the Construction Industry

 1. Develop a workplace suicide prevention programme to reduce suicide stigma, improve suicide literacy and enhance intention to seek / offer help among construction workers in Ireland through General Awareness Training (GAT).

-2. Explore the factors underpinning elevated suicide risk among men in the construction industry in Ireland, and to assess the acceptability of ‘Selective’ suicide prevention interventions targeting key gatekeepers in the construction sector.
+2. Explore the factors underpinning elevated suicide risk among men in the construction industry in Ireland, and to assess the acceptability of ‘Selective’ suicide prevention interventions targeting key gatekeepers ('Connectors') in the construction sector.

-The OBJECTIVES for each aim are …
+The OBJECTIVES for each aim were …

 Aim 1: